Japan representative to Taiwan says bilateral ties are at their 'best' | The Japan Times

 China distrusts President Tsai Ing-wen and has stepped up pressure on her following a protocol-breaking phone call between her and U.S. President-elect Donald Trump.

-Trump later cast doubt on the U.S. commitment to the “one-China” policy and over the weekend he did not rule out meeting Tsai in future.
+Trump later cast doubt on the U.S. commitment to the “one-China” policy and over the weekend he did not rule out meeting Tsai in the future.

 Geng said there should be no official contacts between the United States and Taiwan.

 “The Taiwan issue has always been the most important and sensitive one in relations between China and the United States.
-We urge the U.S. to fully recognize the sensitivity of the Taiwan issue,” Geng said “I think that on the relevant issue Trump’s team is very clear.”
+We urge the U.S. to fully recognize the sensitivity of the Taiwan issue,” Geng said.
+“I think that on the relevant issue Trump’s team is very clear.”